Christiane Endler: 2021: Chile's first Olympics

 On 13 April 2021, Chile became the final women's team to qualify for the postponed 2020 Tokyo Olympics by defeating Cameroon in a pair of matches held in Ankara, Turkey due to COVID travel restrictions.

 On 21 April 2021, Chile was drawn into Group E where they will face Great Britain, Canada, and host nation Japan in their round-robin matches on 21/24/27 July 2021; Endler will captain.

+2023: Pan American Games

+She made four appearances at the 2023 Pan American Games, where Chile won the silver medal.
+At the end of the semi-final match against the United States, she announced her retirement from the national team.

 Style of play

 In the official FIFA report for the 2008 FIFA U-20 Women's World Cup she was listed as one of Chile's standout players, describing her as a "complete, solid all-round goalkeeper with commanding presence, good basic technique who starts build-up play quickly."